firesharkstudios/butterfly-server/README.md

 # Butterfly Framework
 > Declarative framework for building real-time apps using C#

+A fast way to build real-time web apps using C# on the server and your favorite data binding library on the client ([Vue.js](https://vuejs.org/), [AngularJS](https://angularjs.org/), [React](https://reactjs.org/)).

-Create real-time apps with minimal coding.
-Declare the data that should be synchronized with each client using familiar SELECT syntax.
-Let the Butterfly Framework send the data and any changes to each client.
+Declare the server data to synchronize with clients using a familiar SELECT syntax and have the data automatically synchronized to clients.

 ## Getting Started